 Wanderer Tip: While the snow-covered landscape can be beautiful, it’s essential to be prepared for extreme cold and potential road closures if you choose to visit during this time!

-How to Get To Edge of the World From Flagstaff
+How to Get To Edge of the World From Flagstaff (Easiest Route)

 To reach Edge of the World Flagstaff, you’ll need to navigate a network of forest roads:

-• Turn left onto Forest Road 776
+- Turn right onto Forest Road 536

 The drive from Flagstaff to Edge of the World, also known as East Pocket, typically takes about 1.5 to 2 hours.
 However, this can vary based on current road conditions, your vehicle, and how comfortable you are driving on rough forest roads.